codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 * **Non-GitOps-controlled entities**

-  These are entities reported to CSDP as built artifacts, but not GitOps-controlled.
+  Entities reported to CSDP as built artifacts, not GitOps-controlled.

+  Examples of such entities in CSDP include:
   * Images

 * **Account-configuration entities (currently non-GitOps-controlled)**

-  These are entities whose state is not stored in a Git repository for now.
+  Entities whose state is not currently stored in a Git repository.
+  Examples of such entities in CSDP include:

   * Account configuration collaborators
   * Account configuration security
   * Account configuration Single Sign-On (SSO)